-- 5. A drawing showing property lines and dimensions, the exact location of the pond on the site, pond dimensions, measurements of all setbacks, roadways, utilities, structures, measurements of distances from utilities and structures from the pond, at least one benchmark elevation for the site, the exact location of the bench mark, any overflow structure and a profile view of the pond showing compliance with above- and belowwater side slope requirements; - 6.
+- 5. A drawing showing property lines and dimensions, the exact location of the pond on the site, pond dimensions, measurements of all setbacks, roadways, utilities, structures, measurements of distances from utilities and structures from the pond, at least one benchmark elevation for the site, the exact location of the benchmark, any overflow structure and a profile view of the pond showing compliance with above- and below-water side slope requirements; - 6.
 Written evidence of any necessary permits, or approvals from all entities having approval authority for ponds; - 7.
 The water source and method of water discharge; - 8.
 The method of filtration and treatment of water, if any; and, - 9.
-Any further information reasonably necessary for the protection of the public health and safety as may be required by the Planning Commission. - C. Pond construction shall be completed within one year of the date of approval of site plan for commercial property or when residential zoning permit approval was given, or the pond approval expires; an applicant may be granted one extension of one year to complete pond construction by the Zoning Administrator if applicant applies for such an extension at least 60 days before the original approval period expires; - D. No pond shall be wholly or partially emptied in any manner that will cause water to flow upon the land of another, and no pond shall be wholly or partially emptied upon any land if a storm drain is readily accessible to the premises on which the pond is located.
+Any further information reasonably necessary for the protection of public health and safety as may be required by the Planning Commission. - C. Pond construction shall be completed within one year of the date of when residential zoning permit approval was given, or the pond approval expires; an applicant may be granted one extension of one year to complete pond construction by the Zoning Administrator if applicant applies for such an extension at least 60 days before the original approval period expires; - D. No pond shall be wholly or partially emptied in any manner that will cause water to flow upon the land of another, and no pond shall be wholly or partially emptied upon any land if a storm drain is readily accessible to the premises on which the pond is located.
 Discharge into the public sanitary sewer is strictly prohibited. - E. No public water shall be used in connection with the filling or operation of a pond when limitations on consumption and use of public water are in effect.
-When public water is used to fill any pond, an adequate back-flow check valve mechanism or system shall be installed to prevent the pond water from flowing into the public water supply system. - F. Land on which pond construction has been completed may be divided in such manner that there is not compliance with the pond setback requirements in subsection A.1., above, as long as the resulting parcels comply with all other applicable requirements of this ordinance.
-In the event that two or more contiguous property owners want to construct a pond that will straddle their common property lines, they may do so provided that their parcels, if treated as one zoning lot, comply with the setback requirements in subsection A.1. above. - G. Detention or retention ponds which are to be constructed in platted subdivisions, commercial or industrial developments shall be approved as part of the plat or site plan approval process as the case may be.
-The Planning Commission may require that the area surrounding such a pond be landscaped and planted with suitable plantings to assure that the pond favorably blends into the surrounding area.
-Such ponds shall have a maximum side slope of one foot vertical to four feet horizontal, except that the Planning Commission may approve such a pond with both above- and below-water slopes that do not exceed three feet horizontal to one foot vertical as long as it is fenced in accordance with the specifications in Subpart 2 of Subsection F. of Section 5.21.
-A minimum one-foot freeboard shall be required above the design high water elevation. (updated 05/13/08)
+When public water is used to fill any pond, an adequate backflow check valve mechanism or system shall be installed to prevent the pond water from flowing into the public water supply system. - F. Land on which pond construction has been completed may be divided in such manner that there is not compliance with the pond setback requirements in subsection A.1., above, as long as the resulting parcels comply with all other applicable requirements of this ordinance.
+In the event that two or more contiguous property owners want to construct a pond that will straddle their common property lines, they may do so provided that their parcels, if treated as one zoning lot, comply with the setback requirements in subsection A.1. above.